 Yes, Joe used actionable Examiner Analytics that helped him craft a smart patent prosecution strategy.
 Are you still wondering what Joe did or used?
-Well, let us pull the curtains.
+Time to pull the curtains.

 Joe used GreyB’s advanced Examiner Analytics.
 The unique analytical platform provides comprehensive Examiner analytics to both Patent attorneys and IP Counsels.
-It provides him an interface that gives answers to these most important questions and also helps him craft a smart patent prosecution strategy
+It provides him with an interface that gives answers to the most important questions thus helping him craft a smart patent prosecution strategy

 To provide you an idea, there are patent examiners who have an average of 1.2 office actions per allowance and there are examiners, from the same art unit, that have an average of more than 4 office actions per allowance.
 Knowing which of these patent examiners Joe is dealing with gives him an edge.